-Study the unit guide and understand the learning outcomes, because the test will check you have achieved the learning outcomes
+Study the unit guide and understand the learning outcomes, because the test or exam will check you have achieved the learning outcomes.

 It might seem obvious but don’t think just because you will be given the answers that you don’t need to study for the test.
 Multiple choice tests will normally test you on facts and definitions or calculation and problem solving/data processing.
 Go over your lecture notes and learn definitions, facts and key concepts.